How do GLP-1 agonists help with weight loss?

 Wegovy: Administered via subcutaneous injection once a week.
 Its high dose of semaglutide specifically targets weight loss.

 Mounjaro: Also a weekly subcutaneous injection.
-Its unique action on both GLP-1 and GIP receptors makes it a novel treatment for weight management.
+Its unique action on both GLP-1 and GIP receptors makes it useful for diabetes management and weight loss in appropriate patients.

 Saxenda: Requires a daily subcutaneous injection.
 While effective, the daily administration may be less convenient for some people compared to weekly options.